JoelSajan28/TableTalk/README.md

-# TabulaRAG — Conversational Analytics for Your Excel Data
+# TableTalk — Conversational Analytics for Your Excel Data

 **TabulaRAG** is a web application that transforms your Excel files into an intelligent, query-ready database.
 Each worksheet becomes its own MongoDB collection, pivot tables are generated automatically, and relations between tables are detected.